 IWHG Patron: Trudie Sumner (aka Trudie Styler)

-Since then Trudie’s interest in the breed has continued to grow and the Dukesarum hounds are regularly in the prizes on the show circuit.
+Since then, Trudie’s interest in the breed has continued to grow, and the Dukesarum hounds are regularly in the prizes on the show circuit.
 They enjoy the lovely surroundings of Trudie’s home and holiday breaks in Italy with husband Sting and their family.
-In addition to being among the early pioneers in the UK using frozen semen (from one of the early hounds who lived to over ten years), Trudie’s interest in the breed is very much focused on health and longevity as well as producing good Wolfhounds.

-As an enthusiastic supporter of the health initiatives in the breed, her hounds are heart tested under the IWHG regional screening scheme where Glenys hosts the day, ensuring it runs smoothly for local Irish Wolfhound owners who bring their dogs for testing.
+As an enthusiastic supporter of health initiatives in the breed the Dukesarum kennel are among the hosts for IWHG regional screening days, ensuring they run smoothly for local Irish Wolfhound owners who bring their dogs for heart testing by one of the IWHG cardiologists.